 The rubber foot is suitable to use when walking on asphalt roads or other hard surfaces.
 The tungsten tip is excellent for use on both soft and hard surface, for example walking in the park or forest, as well as on icy or slippery surface.

 Q. What do I do when the rubber foot or tungsten tip gets worn out?

 We have spare parts, both rubber feet and tungsten tips, for sale in our webshop.
 Visit our webshop HERE.

 Q. How do I replace the tungsten tip?

-When replacing the tip to a new one: Heat the plastic cap and the metal tip with a hot air gun or a similar tool.
+When replacing the tip with a new one: Heat the plastic cap and the metal tip with a hot air gun or a similar tool.
 Pull off the old tip, add a little hot-melt or a similar type of glue to the new tip and press firmly to fasten it.
-The BungyPump™ Tungsten Tip is suitable to use as spare parts for all available models of BungyPump training poles (Walkathlon, Number One, Energy and Power).
+The BungyPump™ Tungsten Tip is suitable to use as spare parts for all available models of BungyPump training poles (Walkathlon, Number One, Energy, and Power).

 If you have the Walkathlon model – the original tip is connected with the basket, here you would remove them two together, and attach the new tip on top of the pole.

 Q. Can training with BungyPump™ help me lose weight?

 When using the BungyPump™ fitness poles you burn up to 77% more calorie compared to regular walking, as well as activate your upper and lower part of the body’s muscles.
 You get a full-body workout that helps you build strength, endurance, flexibility and improve your overall fitness condition.
 Watch our BUNGYPUMP™ TRAINING VIDEO to get a better understanding of the multifunctional use with these poles.
 Not only can you walk with them, but also use them for various individual exercises.

 Q. How can I adjust the length of the BungyPump™ training poles?